-The minimum population size is calculated as the lower 20th percentile of the log-normal distribution (Barlow et al 1995) of the 2002-2009 mark-recapture abundance estimate (Aschettino 2010) or 4,904 melon-headed whales in the Hawaii pelagic stock.
-This log-normal 20th percentile minimum population size is greater than the number of photo-identified individuals within the population (820) (Aschettino et al 2012) and greater than the log-normal 20th percentile line-transect estimate (1,326) (Bradford et al. 2013).
+The minimum population size is calculated as the lower 20th percentile of the log-normal distribution (Barlow et al. 1995) of the 2010 line-transect abundance estimate (Bradford et al. 2017) or 4,299 melon-headed whales.
+This log-normal 20th percentile minimum population size is similar to the log-normal 20th percentile mark-recapture estimate (4,904) from Aschettino (2010).